mgagcode/tmi_scripts/docs/source/tmistation_travellers.rst

 Travellers are used to simplify setting up and operating TMIStation by any User (operator) that may not be familiar with the production process.

-Travellers can only be created by users with the `ConfigMan` role.
+Travellers can only be created by users with the :ref:`tmistation_accounts:ConfigMan` role.

 The image below shows the `Test Config` view, a script has been selected and the parameters selected, at this point the `Traveller` button turns Green